How to Negotiate a State Farm Accident Claim

 Keep in mind the fact that Indiana’s statute of limitations for personal injuries such as those suffered from a car accident is two years.
 This means that you have two years from the date of the accident to settle your case except in special cases such as those involving minors.
 Failing to file a claim before this date means you may lose your right to compensation!

-If you are injured in a car crash, seek immediate medical attention and then call our office to consult with one of our Indiana car accident lawyers.
+If you are injured in a car crash, seek immediate medical attention or have a State Farm accident claim or any other accident claim then call our office to consult with one of our Indiana car accident lawyers.
 Visit our contact page to request a free case review or call 1-800-265-9881 or (317) 780-8000 to speak with a representative.